 Installation through pip:

-pip install eyegrade
+python3 -m pip install eyegrade

 Eyegrade is distributed under the GNU General Public License (GPL) version 3 or any later version.